CRFCSDAU/20_03_31_mdro/mdro.md

 Finally, we want to remove patients with an AE to surgery time > 120 hours.

-Doing this takes the sample from 13560 to 13003 patients (71.77% of the original dataset of 18118 patients).
+Doing this takes the sample from 13560 to 13003 patients (71.77% of the original dataset of 18118 patients), with, 11309 on the main path; and 1694 on the alternative path.

 # Main pathway analysis (n = 11309)